miklosme/papers/src/app/home.md

+# Daily Digest (December 21, 2024)

+Hold onto your neural networks, folks!
+We've got a game-changer in the world of multi-agent reinforcement learning.
+Ever struggled with those pesky sparse rewards in long-horizon tasks?
+Well, say hello to [Temporal-Agent Reward Redistribution (TAR²)](https://papers.miklos.dev/2412.14779), the new kid on the block that's shaking up how we assign rewards.

+This ingenious method is like a Robin Hood for your AI agents, taking that single, lonely reward at the end of an episode and spreading the wealth across both time and agents.
+It's not just about making everyone feel good - TAR² is mathematically proven to preserve the optimal policy.
+That means faster, more stable learning without sacrificing the end goal.

+But wait, there's more!
+TAR² isn't just for the multi-agent aficionados.
+It plays nice with single-agent RL algorithms too, often outperforming traditional multi-agent methods.
+So whether you're wrangling a team of AI agents or flying solo, TAR² has got your back.
+Don't let sparse rewards slow you down - it's time to redistribute and conquer!

 # Daily Digest (December 20, 2024)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a game-changer in multi-agent coordination.
 Researchers have introduced a [novel sequential-move approach](https://papers.miklos.dev/2408.13139) that's revolutionizing how we manage complex interactions between multiple AI agents.
 Say goodbye to computational headaches and hello to improved efficiency in your multi-LLM applications!